temporalio/documentation/docs/server/namespaces.md

 ### What is the recommended pattern to send external events to an active cluster?

-The recommendation at this point is to publish events to a Kafka topic if they can be generated in any DC.
+The recommendation at this point is to publish events to a Kafka topic if they can be generated in any cluster.
-Then, have a consumer that consumes from the aggregated Kafka topic in the same DC and sends them to Temporal.
+Then, have a consumer that consumes from the aggregated Kafka topic in the same cluster and sends them to Temporal.
 Both the Kafka consumer and Global Namespace need to be failed over together.